Sean Lennon: Performance

 Since the release of Friendly Fire, Lennon has toured extensively around the world and while in France, he remixed his song "Parachute" in collaboration with French artist -M-.
 The remix is titled "L'éclipse" and was featured as a bonus track on the French release of Friendly Fire, while the single "Dead Meat" was featured in an episode of the TV drama True Blood.

 With the release of new material and subsequent touring Lennon launched a website featuring music, videos, and a forum for his fans.
 Various members of the forum have created a fan-made cover album titled Truth Mask Replica.

 Muhl and Lennon premiered the band the Ghost of a Saber Tooth Tiger during a live performance at Radio City on Valentine's Day, 2008.
-The duo, commonly referred to as the GOASTT, released their debut single, "Jardin Du Luxembourg", on 6 July 2010, and their debut album, Ghost of a Saber Tooth Tiger (Acoustic Sessions), on 26 October 2010, both on Chimera, their own label.
+The duo, commonly referred to as the GOASTT, released their debut single, "Jardin Du Luxembourg", on July 6, 2010, and their debut album, Ghost of a Saber Tooth Tiger (Acoustic Sessions), on October 26, both on Chimera, their own label.
 In conjunction with the debut, they performed six songs during an hour-long interview on WNYC and four songs for a Tiny Desk Concert on NPR.
 Lennon has also collaborated with Muhl with a group called "Kemp and Eden" who premiered at The Living Room in the spring of 2012.
 On April 29, 2014, the Ghost of a Saber Tooth Tiger released their most successful album to date, titled Midnight Sun.
 The album was selected as one of the Top 50 best albums of 2014 by Rolling Stone.
 The album's release was followed by tours with the Flaming Lips, Tame Impala, Beck, Florence and the Machine, Dinosaur Jr., and Primus.

 At the end of 2018, Lennon collaborated with Miley Cyrus and Mark Ronson for a cover of Yoko Ono and John Lennon's original Christmas song "Happy Xmas (War is Over)."
-The trio additionally performed the song at the Winter finale of Saturday Night Live.
+The trio performed the song at the Winter finale of Saturday Night Live.

-In 2015, playing lead guitar, Lennon formed the Claypool Lennon Delirium with Primus' lead vocalist and bassist Les Claypool.
-The following year, the new group released their debut album, Monolith of Phobos, which reached the Top 10 of three Billboard charts, followed by a covers EP titled Lime and Limpid Green in 2017.
-Their second album, South of Reality, was released on 22 February 2019.
+In 2015, Lennon co-founded the Claypool Lennon Delirium with Primus' lead vocalist and bassist Les Claypool, with Lennon playing lead guitar.
+The following year, the group released their debut album, Monolith of Phobos, which reached the Top 10 of three Billboard charts, followed by the covers EP Lime and Limpid Green in 2017.
+Their second album, South of Reality, was released on February 22, 2019.